Live Casino

 One is the physical Roulette you can find at land-based casinos, another is RNG roulette, and finally, there's live dealer roulette, which we will review here, as, in my opinion, it's the best version to play.

-Neil’s Live French Roulette RECOMMENDATIONS
+Neil’s Live French Roulette Recommendations

 Your choice of where to play live french roulette is limited to the best two live casino providers.
 Evolution and Playtech.